-Hoya plants, also known as wax plants or porcelain flowers, are a member of the succulent family.
+Hoya plants (Hoya carnosa, USDA zones 10-12), also known as wax plants or porcelain flowers, are a member of the dogbane family (Apocynaceae).
 The hoya plant has average light requirements and prefers warm soil, making it an easy-care houseplant.
 A hanging pot or planter stand with a trellis is ideal to accommodate the climbing and trailing nature of hoya plants.
 Hoya plants do not flower until they are at least four years old.

 Providing a hoya plant with proper care will ensure clusters of brightly colored star-shaped flowers in the summer.

 Plant hoya on a well-draining potting mix, in a pot with a hole in the bottom, to ensure proper drainage.
 The pot should be large enough to accommodate the plant's growth, but it shouldn't allow the roots to spread too much.

 Place the hoya plant in a brightly lit north facing window.
 Although hoya plants need some sunlight, harsh afternoon sun can burn the leaves, so it's best to place your hoya plant where it will receive early morning or late afternoon sun.

 Water the hoya plant deeply, allowing the soil to become fully saturated.
 Let the soil dry completely between waterings, as overwatering discourages flower production.
 Watering should be done infrequently in winter when the plant is dormant.